zeyozdemir7/external-apis-bootcamp-demo/README.md

 Bonus:
-- Use the rest of the reserved chaos book IDs (99, 994-999) to test your error handling against more failure scenarios (timeouts, malformed responses, etc.).
+- Use the rest of the reserved chaos book IDs (99, 994-999) to test your error handling against more failure scenarios (timeouts, malformed responses, etc.). -> done

 ## Practical Task 2: WebClient